seanox/aspect-js/README.md

   makes it difficult to manipulate the attributes in the markup
   non-visible components are removed from the DOM and only reinserted when used
 - Model View Controller (MVC) / Model View ViewModel (MVVM)
-  supports: events, virtual paths, sitemap, permission concept, view object/model binding, ...
+  supports: events, virtual paths, sitemap, permission concept, view model binding, ...
 - Resource Bundle / Resource Messages
   internationalization (i18n), localization (l10n) and text outsourcing
 - NoSQL datasource based on XML